GSTJ/react-native-magic-modal/README.md

 ## Contributors

 Special thanks to everyone who contributed to making React Native Magic Modal a robust and user-friendly library.
 [See the full list](https://github.com/GSTJ/react-native-magic-modal/graphs/contributors).

+See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository.

 ## License